Azure/azure-spring-apps-landing-zone-accelerator/CLI/brownfield-deployment/README.md

      - **Note:** region format must be lower case with no spaces.
 For example: East US is represented as eastus

  - Name of the Resource Group where resources will be deployed

+ - A valid Azure Spring cloud SKU (Enterprise or Standard)

  - Name of the Virtual Network Resource Group where resources will be deployed